Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 \Section{Suslin's Lemma for Milnor K-theory modulo~ {$\l$}}

 The goal of this section is to deduce Theorem~1 from Proposition~2.
-This is the least elementary part of this paper, to the extent that the proof of Corollary~4 is based on existence of transfer homomorphisms on the Milnor K-theory groups.
-We will only use the transfer maps for extensions of degree~$\l$ of fields having no extensions of degree prime to~$\l$.
+This may be the least elementary part of this paper, to the extent that the proof of Corollary~4 is based on the existence of transfer homomorphisms on the Milnor K\+theory groups.
+We will only use transfer maps for extensions of degree~$\l$ of fields having no extensions of degree prime to~$\l$.
 The existence of transfers for such field extensions was established in~\cite{BT}; their basic properties are the base change and the projection formula.

 Let us fix a prime number~$\l$, a number $n\ge 1$, and a field~$F$ with $\chr F\ne\l$, having no finite extensions of degree prime to~$\l$.
 Introduce the notation $k_m(K)=\KM_m(K)/\l$ for the Milnor K\+theory groups modulo~$\l$ of a field~$K$.
 For a field extension $K\sub L$ we will denote by